mmollina/MAPpoly/docs/README.md

 ![](README_files/figure-html/plot_twopt_example-1.png)<!-- -->

 In this case, `802-959` represents the position of the markers in the original data set.
-The name of the rows in the output is of the form `x-y`, where `x` and `y` indicate how many homologous chromosomes share the same allelic variant in parents $P$ and $Q$, respectively (see [@Mollinari2018](https://doi.org/10.1101/415232 ) and  [@Mollinari2019] for notation).
+The name of the rows in the output is of the form `x-y`, where `x` and `y` indicate how many homologs share the same allelic variant in parents $P_1$ and $P_2$, respectively (see [@Mollinari2018](https://doi.org/10.1101/415232 ) and  [@Mollinari2019] for notation).
 The first column indicates the LOD Score in relation to the most likely linkage phase configuration.
 The second column shows the recombination fraction, and the third indicates the LOD Score comparing the likelihood under no linkage ($r = 0.5$) and the estimated recombination fraction (evidence of linkage).
 In the next step, the two-point object should be converted into recombination fraction and LOD Score matrices.
-To select the recombination fractions for each one of the marker combinations, one needs to assume thresholds for the three columns observed in the previous output.
+To select the recombination fractions for each marker pair, one needs to assume thresholds for the three columns observed in the previous output.
 The arguments `thresh.LOD.ph` and `thresh.LOD.rf` set LOD Scores thresholds for the second most likely linkage phase configuration and recombination fraction.
 Here we assume `thresh.LOD.ph = 0` and `thresh.LOD.rf = 0`, thus no matter how likely is the second best option, all the computed values will be considered.
 The argument `thresh.rf = 0.5` indicates that the maximum accepted recombination fraction is `0.5`.
 To convert these values in a recombination fraction matrix, we use the function `rf_list_to_matrix`

 ```